 The story of King James I of Scotland and his queen, Joan Beaufort, is one of those rarities in Medieval history; a true love story.
 He was a King in captivity and she a beautiful young lady of the court.

-The son of Robert III of Scotland, James had been on his way to France, for his safety and to continue his education, when his ship was captured by pirates in April 1406.
+Following the murder of his brother, David, Duke of Rothesay, James was the only surviving son of Robert III of Scotland.
+He had been on his way to France, for his safety and to continue his education, when his ship was captured by pirates in April 1406.
 Aged only 11, he was handed over to the English king, Henry IV, and imprisoned in the Tower of London.

 Shortly after his capture, James’s father died and he was proclaimed King of Scots, but the English would not release him.